cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/sop/mailbox-quota.rst

 Mailbox Folders exempt from quota
 ---------------------------------

-By creating an additional quota root, a folder's contents can be made excempt from counting towards the mailbox's quota.
+By creating an additional quota root, a folder's contents can be made exempt from counting towards the mailbox's quota.

 .. note::
     Making an INBOX/Archive/ Folder exempt from quota: ::